matthewsaundersbrown/bashup/README.md

 tar zxvf bashup.tar.gz
 cd bashup
 cp bashup-*.sh /usr/local/sbin/
-chmod 750 /usr/local/sbin/bashup-*.sh
+chmod 755 /usr/local/sbin/bashup-*.sh
 chown root:root /usr/local/sbin/bashup-*.sh
 nano /usr/local/etc/bashup.cnf
 crontab -e
 ```

 The "nano /usr/local/etc/bashup.cnf" command is optional.
-Do this if you need to override any of the settings at the top of the bashup scripts.
+Do this if you need to override any of the settings found at the top of the various bashup scripts.

 For the crontab add an entry for each of the "backup" scripts that you'd like to run.
 For example, to back up files at 3:01 am every day add this crontab: